billdoerr/Hardware-Carputer/ISSUE_TRACKER.md

 ## Issue #6
-### Status - [Still Un-Resolved]
+### Status - [Resolved]
 ### Date Reported: 15Dec2021
 ### Last Update: 9Jan2022
 #### Details
 - Camera-Rear node not syncing with master.
 Suspect with the addition of the UPS, there is a delay with this node powering up before master has booted up.
 #### Corrective Action
 - New timesync.sh.
 SSH certificate not working for some reason.
-Modified script to run as a 'sudo crontab' and not as user 'pi'.
-Another script modification is to use the 'sshpass' package and just hardcode the password.
+Another script modification is to use the 'sshpass' package and just hard code the password.
 Doesn't matter, RPi's have no security.
 - 9Jan2022: FINAL RESOLUTION
     - New timesync.sh
     - Disable systemd-timesyncd
     - sudo chmod 777 timesync.sh
     - Run in 'crontab -e' as user pi
--
 #### Next Steps
 - Create v1.2.1 image and release.
 #### Updates